JianlingTang/legus_slug23/README.md

 2. Include Dan Foreman-Mackey's [emcee package](https://github.com/dfm/emcee).

-3. Git pull the cluster library, dowmloadable from ...
+3. Git pull the cluster library, dowmloadable from INSERT HYPERLINK OF CLUSTER_SLUG LIBRARY HERE.

 ## Repository Workflow
 The key steps are:
-1.
+1. Download the cluster catalog file(s) from [MAST]....LINK HERE.
+We have

 ## Layout